Connect with others who understand.

 Written by Sarah Winfrey

-What Is Pulmonary Hypertension Like in Cold Weather?
+What Does Pulmonary Hypertension Feel Like in Cold Weather?

 Some people diagnosed with PH find that the condition is even worse when it’s cold outside.
 Many myPHteam members have experienced this.
 “I live in Canada,” shared one member, “and now that winter has arrived, I have noticed it is really hard to take a deep breath or walk very far outside in the cold air.”